 User Guide

-What is Grinka?
+What is Gcardus?

-Grinka aggregates and visualizes historical US immigration statistics from official government sources: the DHS Yearbook of Immigration Statistics, USCIS data releases, the State Department Visa Bulletin, and EOIR immigration court records.
+Gcardus aggregates and visualizes historical US immigration statistics from official government sources: the DHS Yearbook of Immigration Statistics, USCIS data releases, the State Department Visa Bulletin, and EOIR immigration court records.

 Free vs Premium